flutter/website/android-release-build.md

 Release builds of your app will now automatically be signed.

-## Obfuscation and minification
+## Minfify and obfuscate

-Android build tools allow reduce the size of the APK file and obfuscate classes and methods.
-By default, Flutter tool won't use these tools.
-However, if your application uses third-party Java and Android libraries, you may want to reduce the size of the APK.
+By default, Flutter does not obfuscate or minify Android wrapper.
+If you intend to use third-party Java or Android libraries, you may want to reduce the size of the APK or protect that code from reverse engineering.

-There are two steps to enable minification and obfuscation.

 ### Step 1 - Configure obfuscation tool